|Ruptured Ectopic Pregnancy at Tertiary Care Centre: A Cross-sectional Study|

 Objectives: Ectopic pregnancy (EP) is the leading cause of early pregnancy accounting for 10-15% of pregnancy-related deaths.
 It is life-threatening condition where the majority of them present late.
 This study aims to evaluate the incidence, risk factors, clinical features, diagnosis, and management of EP in the tertiary care center.

-Materials and Methods: This was a retrospective analysis of EP from June 2015-June 2020 from Medical record section of 18 to 45 years age group participants.
+Materials and Methods: This study conducted a retrospective analysis of electronic medical records from June 2015 to June 2020, focusing on participants in the age group of 18 to 45 years, to examine the occurrence of EP.
 The data were analysed with simple descriptive statistics and presented in frequency tables and charts of age group, parity, anemia grades, risk factors and presenting symptoms.